-In order to increase the chances of creating good matches between clients they open these sessions to young people in housing need locally, but who are not residents of the accommodation.
-This has meant that successful matches are even more likely and these sessions have even been used to rematch and replace tenants in pairings that have not been successful, helping to avoid the risk of failed tenancies. groups' needs and for some it will be more appropriate to deliver in groups, whereas with other clients a more personalised oneto-one approach will work better.
+From the moment you start working with a client you should be preparing them to live independently.
+Pre-tenancy training is an effective way to do this and the scheme should be flexible on how to deliver it.
+It is important to cater to your client groups' needs and for some it will be more appropriate to deliver in groups, whereas with other clients a more personalised oneto-one approach will work better.
 Lots of schemes find that group pre-tenancy training works particularly well for sharers, as scheme workers are able to observe group dynamics and get a sense of which clients may work better with other clients, and therefore would be a good sharing match.
 However, for clients who have English as a second language, or who have particular support needs, one-toone training may be more appropriate.